 You criticize the structural axioms: “Your model, as it stands now, is obviously too simplistic.”

 You obviously cannot get your head around the starting problem.#1 Every analysis starts with premises/primitive propositions/axioms.
-For axioms, the MINIMUM principle holds and this is known since antiquity as Occam’s razor.
+For axioms, the MINIMUM principle holds, and this has been known since antiquity as Occam’s razor.
 So, the first methodological task is to find the simplest set of foundational propositions.
 Simplest in this context means not further reducible.
 The first thing to notice is that the three structural axioms are not further reducible.

 Among scientists, simplicity is a significant quality attribute: “Others, the inexperienced students, make guesses that are very complicated, and it sort of looks as if it is all right, but I know it is not true because the truth always turns out to be simpler than you thought.”
 (Feynman, 1992)